-To get a better sense of the main aerosol’s sources, total marine boundary layer (MBL), marine free troposphere (MFT) and planetary boundary layer (PBL ) respective contributions are shown on Figure S3-A. Overall, the measurement period was dominated by marine boundary layer influences (91% of the time), with marine free troposphere influences kept minimal (8%) and extremely low land-influences from the planetary boundary layer (1%) further hinting at pristine marine conditions.
+To get a better sense of the main aerosol’s sources, total marine boundary layer (MBL), marine free troposphere (MFT) and planetary boundary layer (PBL ) respective contributions are shown on Figure S3-A. Overall, the measurement period was dominated by marine boundary layer influences (91% of the time), with minimal marine free troposphere influences (8%) and extremely low land-influences from the planetary boundary layer (1%) further hinting at pristine marine conditions.

-Finally, four OA plumes were then identified with ‘plume1’ identified as “MSA-influenced” (Figure S3-C), ‘plume3’ as pollution event and ‘plume4’ as ‘ozone driven’.
+Finally, four OA plumes were then isolated with ‘plume1’ identified as “MSA-influenced” (Figure S3-C), ‘plume3’ as pollution event and ‘plume4’ as ‘ozone driven’.
 Overall, given the varying lengths of these identified periods, correlations with external tracers and apparent different geographic sources (Trajectories for each of these peaks are represented on Figure S3)—Source apportionment is then conducted, and periods of interest are then further refined to elucidate how organics (whether POA and SOA) behave in regard with various conditions and their respective sources.

 3.2 Source apportionment

 To accurately classify and categorize the diverse sources of organic aerosols present at Mace Head, source apportionment was performed utilizing the Positive Matrix Factorization (PMF) method on the organic mass spectrum, which ranged from m/z 12.00 to m/z 130.08.
-The resulting four-factor solution, as depicted in Figure 2 and 3, yielded a Q/Qexp ratio of 1.38 and accounted for up to 90% of the total measured organic aerosol fraction.
+The resulting four-factor solution, as depicted in Figure 2 and 3, yielded a Q/Qexp ratio of 1.38 and accounted for up to 90% of the total measured organic aerosol mass.

 Based on the PMF analysis and upon considering consistency with physical and chemical properties, a four-factor solution was determined as the optimal representation as opposed to solutions with a different number of factors (Figure S1):

-Methane Sulphonic Acid Organic Aerosols (MSA-OA): Representing approximately 17.2% of the total delineated PMF solutions, Factor 1 displayed a distinct m/z fragment at m/z 78.98 (CH3SO2+) accounting for 36.3% of its total mass spectra signal intensity.
+Methane Sulphonic Acid Organic Aerosols (MSA-OA): Representing approximately 17.2% of the total delineated PMF solutions, MSA displayed a distinct m/z fragment at m/z 78.98 (CH3SO2+) accounting for 36.3% of its total mass spectra signal intensity.
 The identification of specific methane sulphonic acid tracer ions further substantiated its origin.
+More details on all factors are provided below in sections 3.2.1-3.2.4.

-More Oxidised Organic Aerosols (MO-OOA): Making up about 31.8% of the total elucidated PMF solutions, this factor exhibited prominent m/z fragments at m/z 27.99 and m/z 43.99.
-This factor showed signficant correlations (Figure S4) with reference mass spectra for MO-OOA (R = 0.97), SV-OOA (R = 0.76), and was interpreted as MO-OOA after examining elemental ratios and correlations.
+More Oxidised Organic Aerosols (MO-OOA): Making up about 31.8% of the total elucidated PMF solutions, this factor exhibited prominent m/z fragments at m/z 27.99 and m/z 43.99 and showed significant correlations (Figure S4) with reference mass spectra for MO-OOA (R = 0.97), SV-OOA (R = 0.76), and was interpreted as MO-OOA after examining elemental ratios and correlations.